 Unfortunately, doctors and physicians have to be careful about the level of empathy they establish with each of their patients.
 Becoming over-invested can cripple them when an emergency scenario arises, whereas not being invested enough can send off poor signals and really make beside manner a major concern.

 Physicians on average see around 11 to 20 patients per day.
 In addition to any emergency scenario or other responsibility that a Physician might have, they are tasked with empathizing with each patient — which is a mighty struggle.
-Doctors need to develop methods and skills to

 Doctors are one issue, but nurses are perhaps at an even greater risk for letting their natural empathy overcome them.
 Nurses are most likely to choose this profession out of an ambition to help care for patients on both a physical and an emotional level.
 They are also usually the people who are on the front lines of medical care and so, they tend to have more contact with patients than doctors do.